 Nicole was given some simple, progressive pelvic floor contract and relax techniques to be used in combination with abdominal breathing, and provided with specific yoga poses to improve core control and stability all of which she is able to fit easily around Bodhi.
 We have a follow up in 4 weeks time where Nicole will be assessed once again and her program progressed as and where necessary

 As a dad, I found the whole experience incredibly beneficial.
 Understanding why Nicole was experiencing her symptoms and why they weren't being given an opportunity to heal was very important.
 I wanted to be there to support my wife and to look after our little boy during the session.
 Nicole said she found my presence helpful in terms of answering Maria and Sarah's questions during the consultation, including how things were before, during and after the birth (looking back retrospectively it is amazing what you forget about those times!)
 It also gave us a chance to have a cracking lunch along the river Thames in Chiswick afterward, but that is another story!

 So, all in all, I cannot recommend the Mummy MOT enough.

 For mums… it is so nice to be listened to and given practical solutions that can be easily implemented into everyday activity.
 It is so important to feel that you are moving forward with your pelvic and abdominal health instead of just feeling at a loss as to what to do about the pain and urinary symptoms.

-For Dads… it was great to have a clearer understanding of my wife’s health and what can be done to assist in her recovery.
-It has made me feel part of the process not just a helpless passenger (which can often be the case for dads in those early stages after baby is born)
+For Dads… it was great to have a clearer understanding of my wife's health and what can be done to assist in her recovery.
+It has made me feel part of the process, not just a helpless passenger (which can often be the case for dads in those early stages after a baby is born)